Fawlty22/TeamProfileGenerator/README.md

   ## **Tests**
-  Inside the tests folder, you will find all of the constructor tests for this app.
+  Tests can be found in the tests folder!

   ## **Questions**
   Visit my [GitHub!](https://Fawlty22.github.io)
-  Or, if you'd like to contact me directly, [email me!](mailto:Mattthewjkeys22@gmail.com)
+  Or, if you'd like to contact me directly, [email me!](mailto:Matthewjkeys22@gmail.com)